5 years after toddler’s killing, suspects have been arrested twice but not convicted

 BAKERSFIELD, Calif.
-(KGET) — On a November night five years ago, masked men kicked in the door to a Bakersfield apartment and opened fire.
+(KGET) — On a November night five years ago, masked men kicked in the door to an apartment in Bakersfield, California, and opened fire.
 Their target, police believe, was a West Side Crips gang member.

 He wasn’t home.
 But his pregnant girlfriend and her two young children were.